-The above estimates of the impact of the pandemic on the Council's finances are based on actual costs incurred to date in 2021/22 and estimates of costs/losses that have not yet happened.
+The above estimates of the impact of the pandemic on the Council's finances are based on actual costs incurred to the end of the third quarter in 2021/22 and estimates of any costs/losses that have not yet happened.
 Areas such as council tax & business rates collection and income reductions are volatile and could become worse than forecast above.
 If this is the case, the Council has the ability to borrow from government or other local authorities to maintain liquidity and can use additional earmarked reserves to manage any deteriorating financial position.
-We also expect that any major Covid-19 related costs beyond 31st March 2022 will be funded by central government.
+We also expect that any major Covid-19 related costs beyond 31 March 2022 will be funded by central government.